 Cobalt Strike uses the Artifact Kit to generate its executables and DLLs.
 The Artifact Kit is a source code framework to build executables and DLLs that evade some anti-virus products.

 To defeat this detection, it's common for an attacker to obfuscate the shellcode in some way and place it in the binary.
-This obfuscation process defeats anti-virus products that use a simple string search to identify bad executables.
+This obfuscation process defeats anti-virus products that use a simple string search to identify malicious code.

-Most modern anti-virus products go a step further.
-Modern anti-virus products step through an executable in a virtual sandbox.
+Many anti-virus products go a step further.
+These anti-virus products simulate execution of an executable in a virtual sandbox.
 With each emulated step of execution, the anti-virus product checks for known bad in the emulated process space.
 If known bad shows up, the anti-virus product flags the executable or DLL as malicious.
 This technique defeats many encoders and packers that try to hide known bad from signature-based anti-virus products.

 Cobalt Strike's counter to this is simple.
 The anti-virus sandbox has limitations.
 It is not a complete virtual machine.
 There are system behaviors the anti-virus sandbox does not emulate.
 The Artifact Kit is a collection of executable and DLL templates that rely on some behavior that anti-virus product’s do not emulate to recover shellcode located inside of the binary.